MichelDeudon/angela-biancofiore/content/en/publication/sandro-penna/index.md

 slides: ""
 ---

-Voir aussi [Le chant secret d’Eros et Cosmos : sur la poesie de Sandro Penna](https://angela-biancofiore.netlify.app/en/publication/sandro-penna/le-chant-secret-dEros-et-Cosmos.pdf) par Angela Biancofiore.
+See also [The secret song of Eros and Cosmos: on the poetry of Sandro Penna](https://angela-biancofiore.netlify.app/en/publication/sandro-penna/le-chant-secret-dEros-et-Cosmos.pdf) by Angela Biancofiore.